-In a recent accident, you or a loved one may have suffered catastrophic injuries.
+In a recent accident in Conyers, you or a loved one may have suffered a catastrophic injury.
 In a claim or lawsuit, you can hold the other party to account and collect your damages from them.
-Our firm can assist you, such as by establishing the other party’s liability with an insurer or a judge and by negotiating your settlement or court verdict for you.
+A lawyer from our firm can assist you, such as by establishing the other party’s liability with an insurer or a judge and by negotiating your settlement or court verdict for you.

-There’s a lot a Conyers catastrophic injury lawyer from Kaine Law can do for you.
-We’ll tell you more during a free case evaluation with a team member.
+There is a lot a Conyers personal injury lawyer from Kaine Law can do for you.
+We will tell you more during a free case evaluation with a team member.

 What Damages Can You Claim for Catastrophic Injury?